getsentry/integration-platform-example/README.md

 9. Click 'Save Changes'.
 10. Make a note of the **Client ID** and **Client Secret**.

-**Note**: On the free plan for ngrok, if your service restarts, you will be issued a new forwarding address.
+**Note**: On the free plan for ngrok, if your service restarts, you will be issued a new random forwarding address.
 If this happens, be sure to update these URLs in Sentry to keep your app functional while developing or testing.

 **Note**: We aren't enabling `error.created` webhooks for this demo.
 See more on this decision [here](docs/webhooks/event-webhooks.md#error-webhooks).